kserve/kserve/docs/samples/transformer/image_transformer/README.md

-# Predict on a KFService using PyTorch Server and Transformer
+# Predict on a InferenceService using PyTorch Server and Transformer

 Most of the model servers expect tensors as input data, so a pre-processing step is needed before making the prediction call if the user is sending in raw input format.
-Transformer is a service we orchestrated from KFService spec for user implemented pre/post processing code.
+Transformer is a service we orchestrated from InferenceService spec for user implemented pre/post processing code.
 In the [pytorch](../../pytorch/README.md) example we call the prediction endpoint with tensor inputs, and in this example we add additional pre-processing step to allow the user send raw image data.

 ## Setup
 1. Your ~/.kube/config should point to a cluster with [KFServing installed](https://github.com/kubeflow/kfserving/blob/master/docs/DEVELOPER_GUIDE.md#deploy-kfserving).